shirodkar/acm-gitops-demo/README.md

 ## Setup

-1. Install Advanced Cluster Management for Kubernetes (ACM) Operator on the Hub cluster
+1. Install Advanced Cluster Management for Kubernetes (ACM) Operator on the Hub cluster, and the MultiClusterHub instance.
 2. Install Openshift GitOps (ArgoCD) Operator on the Hub cluster.
 3. Make sure you are logged into the OCP cluster as a cluster admin.
 4. Give ArgoCD access to the OCP cluster: